microsoft/azuredevopslabs/labs/vsts/powerbi/readme.md

 The experience is truly interactive…and fast!
 Powered by an in-memory storage, response is almost instantaneous.

-1. From your workspace, click on **Ask a question about your data**
+1. From your workspace, go to Dashboard and click on **Ask a question about your data**

    <img src="images/21.png" />